caroleolivier/caroleolivier.github.io/cv/experience/winton.md

 ##### Fund Accounting and Middle Office Solutions (12 months)
-* Front end and back end development on the set of applications used for Winton’s funds performance tracking and speculative limits management.
+* Front-end and back-end development on the set of applications used for Winton’s funds performance tracking and speculative limits management.
 * Used `WinForms`, `ASP.NET MVC 5.0`, `SQL Server 2012`, `Jenkins`.
 * Notable challenges: improving the collaboration between the business and technology